Federico-Wagner/Federico-Wagner/README.md

   ### My main projects that I invite you to see:

-- Hardstore E-commerce: --> <a href="https://github.com/Federico-Wagner/HardStore-Ecomerce" >Link to repository </a>
+- Hardstore E-commerce: :heavy_check_mark: <a href="https://github.com/Federico-Wagner/HardStore-Ecomerce" >Link to repository </a>

 - Web automation y scrapers: